Dislocations in a layered elastic medium with applications to fault detection: Introduction

 In \cite{Aspri-Beretta-Mazzucato-de-Hoop}, we proved well-posedness of the direct problem for elastic dislocations, assuming the Earth's crust is an infinite half-space, the elastic coefficients are Lipschitz continuous, and the surface $S$ is also of Lipschitz class.
 We also established uniqueness in the inverse problem from one measurement of surface displacement on an open patch, under some additional assumptions on the geometry of the fault and the slip, namely we took $S$ to be a graph with respect to an arbitrary, but given, coordinate system, we assumed that $S$ has at least one corner singularity, and assumed $\bm{g}$ tangential to $S$.
 The main difficulties in that work were twofold.
 On one hand, we had to work with suitably weighted Sobolev spaces in order to control the slow decay of solutions at infinity.
 On the other, we allowed slips that do not vanish anywhere on $S$.
 Then the solution at the boundary of the fault may develop singularities, for instance in the case of constant slip and a rectangular fault, for which logarithmic blow-up at the vertices exists, as noted already by Okada \cite{Okada92}.
 These potential singularities are unphysical and do not allow for a variational approach to well-posedness.
 Instead, owing to the regularity of the coefficients, we used a duality argument for an equivalent source problem.
 We also established a double-layer-potential representation for the solution.
 Uniqueness for the inverse problem was obtained using unique continuation, again owing to the regularity of the coefficients.

 The main focus of this work is to generalize the results in \cite{Aspri-Beretta-Mazzucato-de-Hoop} to a more realistic set-up.
 We model a portion of the Earth's crust, where the fault is located, as a Lipschitz bounded domain $\Omega$, which includes the case of polyhedral domains, relevant to numerical implementations and applications.
+The direct problem consists in solving a mixed-boundary-value-transmission problem for the elasticity system in $\Omega$, given in Equation \eqref{eq: Pu}.
 On the buried part of the boundary of $\Omega$, which we call $\Sigma$, we impose homogeneous Dirichlet boundary conditions, that is, zero displacement.

 Such boundary condition model the situation, where the relative motion of rock formations is small away from the fault as compared to that near the fault itself, except at the surface of the Earth due to the traction-free assumption there.
-A non-zero displacement on $\Sigma$ can also be imposed.
-Other types of boundary conditions on $\Sigma$ can be treated such as inhomogeneous Neumann boundary conditions, modeling the load bearing on the rock formations at the boundary from nearby formations.
+This assumption implicitly includes that $\Omega$ is large enough compared to the size of the active portion of the fault where the slippage occurred, so our model is not well suited for large, active faults.
+A non-zero displacement on $\Sigma$ can also be imposed and other types of boundary conditions on $\Sigma$ can be treated, such as inhomogeneous Neumann boundary conditions, modeling the load bearing on the rock formations at the boundary from nearby formations.
 We assume the Earth's crust to be a layered elastic medium, a common assumption in geophysics, that is, we assume that the elastic coefficients are piecewise regular, but may jump across a known partition of $\Omega$, see Figure \ref{fig:geom_set}, and impose standard transmission conditions at the interfaces of the partition.
 This set-up has been considered in the literature to model dislocations in geophysics (see for example \cite{RMB02,Sato71,Zwieten_et_al13}).
-The direct problem consists in solving a mixed-boundary-value-transmission problem for the elasticity system in $\Omega$, given in Equation \eqref{eq: Pu}.
+Furthermore, posing the problem in a bounded domain lends itself naturally to a numerical implementation of the problem that does not utilize boundary integral equations, rather it uses a variational formulation for the problem \cite{Antonietti-Bonaldi-Mazzieri,Quarteroni-et-al}.